 The early childhood education field has not defined national standards for the various roles practitioners play in the workforce.
 While the field is moving towards an acceptance of the BA in early childhood education as the standard for lead teachers, there is less agreement about the requisite competencies and education of program leaders.
 Instead, federal and state regulatory systems have created a wide array of standards for individuals leading programs for children, birth through age eight.
-Professional preparation standards for elementary school principals are consistently more robust than those for early childhood program directors or family child care providers.
+Professional preparation standards for elementary school principals are consistently more robust than those for early childhood program directors.
+While the vast majority of states require elementary school principals to have a graduate degree in education, only one state, New Jersey, requires a licensed center director to have a bachelor’s degree.
+However, this requirement applies only if the program serves more than 30 children.
 Advancements in standards for administrators of child care programs, primarily seen in voluntary state QRIS and state-funded Pre-K, have not led to substantial improvements in the basic qualifications of most early childhood program administrators.
-It is notable that no state scored higher than a 5 on the overall policy levers rubric.
+It is notable that no state scored higher than a 6 on the overall policy levers rubric.
 However, the growing number of higher education degree programs in early childhood administration and specialized ECE leadership academies is an encouraging development.

 There are over 250,000 early childhood administrators in the United States distributed as follows: